antcpl/qiling-baremetal-enhanced-debugger/examples/mcu/enhanced_debug/README.md

 ```bash
 python general_script.py
 ```
-You'll just have to control the execution that will be driven by the already provided values.
+You'll just have to control the execution that will be guided by the already provided values.

 - **general_script.py** :
 Is the Qiling script used to emulate the binary.
 You will notice that the enhanced_debugger parameter is present in the gdbserver line.